A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

   * **Safety:** ensure those controller/worker IPs are reachable from 192.168.154.137.
 * `sed -i` lines + `printf … | tee -a`

   * Ensures `apiserver_loadbalancer_domain_name: 192.168.154.137` and `apiserver_loadbalancer_port: 6443` are present; kubeconfig will point to the LB.
-Your SAN list already includes `192.168.154.137`; just clarify its comment to “LB/HAProxy IP.”
+Just clarify its comment to “LB/HAProxy IP.”

 **Common pitfalls**